EPA: ‘Forever chemicals’ pose risk even at very low levels

 The agency said the new advisories provide technical information that federal, state and local agencies can use to inform actions to address PFAS in drinking water, including water quality monitoring, use of filters and other technologies that reduce PFAS and strategies to reduce exposure to the substances.

-Environmental and public health groups hailed the action as a good first step.
+Environmental and public health groups hailed the announcement as a good first step.
 Advocates have long urged action on PFAS after thousands of communities detected PFAS chemicals in their water.
-PFAS chemicals have been confirmed at nearly 400 military installations, according to the Environmental Working Group, a research and advocacy organization.
+PFAS chemicals have been confirmed at nearly 400 military installations and at least 200 million Americans are drinking water contaminated with PFAS, according to the Environmental Working Group, a research and advocacy organization.

 “EPA had the courage to follow the science.
 This is a step in the right direction,” said Stel Bailey, co-facilitator of National PFAS Contamination Coalition.